-Welcome to The SC Small Business Chamber of Commerce, a statewide, 5,000+ member advocacy organization working to make state government more small business friendly.
+Welcome to the South Carolina Small Business Chamber of Commerce, a statewide advocacy organization with over 5,000 small business and entrepreneur supporters working to make state government more small business friendly.
 The Small Business Chamber is both non-partisan and non-profit.
 We do not endorse candidates for public office nor contribute to political campaigns.

-Since our beginning in February of 2000, we have successfully promoted the general interests of small business in state government and from time to time at the local and federal levels.
-Taxes, health insurance, workforce development, economic development, energy, utility rates, workers’ compensation insurance, and government procurement policies are some of the issues we are addressing to benefit small business.
+Since our beginning in February of 2000, we have successfully promoted the general interests of small businesses in state government and from time to time at the local and federal levels also.
+Taxes, health insurance, workforce development, economic development, energy, utility rates, workers’ compensation insurance, and government procurement policies are some of the issues we address to benefit small businesses.

-- Reducing the income tax on small business from 7% – 5% and now to 3%
+- Reduced the state income tax on small businesses from 7% – 5% and now to 3%

-- $1000 tax credit for new Registered Apprentices
+- Enacted a $1000 tax credit for newly Registered Apprentices

 In addition to the support of our thousands of business members and trade association members (listed below), the Small Business Chamber has formed an alliance with other national business organizations (listed below).
 Together, our members and partners enable The South Carolina Small Business Chamber to deliver a strong voice in the governmental process for the small business community.